msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 assessment = assess([θ̂], θ, Z)
 ```

 The returned object is an object of type [`Assessment`](@ref), which contains the true parameters and their corresponding estimates, and the time taken to compute the estimates for each sample size and each estimator.
-The risk function may be computed using the function [`risk`](@ref), and plotted against the sample size with [`plotrisk`](@ref):
+The risk function may be computed using the function [`risk`](@ref):
 ```
 risk(assessment)
-plotrisk(assessment)
 ```

-It is often helpful to visualise the empirical joint distribution of an estimator for a particular parameter configuration and a particular sample size.
-This can be done by providing [`assess`](@ref) with $J$ data sets simulated under a particular parameter configuration (below facilitated with the pre-defined method `simulate(parameters, m, J::Integer)`, which wraps the method of `simulate` that we defined earlier), and then calling [`plotdistribution`](@ref):
+It is often helpful to visualise the empirical sampling distribution of an estimator for a particular parameter configuration and a particular sample size.
+This can be done by providing [`assess`](@ref) with $J$ data sets simulated under a particular parameter configuration (below facilitated with the pre-defined method `simulate(parameters, m, J::Integer)`, which wraps the method of `simulate` that we defined earlier), and then plotting the estimates contained in the long-form `DataFrame` in the resulting [`Assessment`](@ref) object:
 ```
 J = 100
 θ = sample(1)
 Z = [simulate(θ, m, J)]
 assessment = assess([θ̂], θ, Z)
-plotdistribution(assessment)
 ```

 Once the neural Bayes estimator has been assessed, it may then be applied to observed data, with parametric/non-parametric bootstrap-based uncertainty quantification facilitated by [`bootstrap`](@ref) and [`interval`](@ref).
 Below, we use simulated data as a substitute for observed data: